Exclusive: ‘I believe I watched him die,’ says former inmate as murder charges filed against Missouri corrections officers

 By Omar Jimenez and Matthew J. Friedman, CNN

-(CNN) — Five former corrections officers are facing a combination of assault, manslaughter, and murder charges over the December 8, 2023 death of Othel Moore Junior, a former inmate at a maximum security prison in Jefferson City, Missouri, according to newly released indictments.
+(CNN) — Five former corrections officers are facing a combination of assault, manslaughter and murder charges over the December 8, 2023, death of Othel Moore Jr., a former inmate at a maximum security prison in Jefferson City, Missouri, according to newly released indictments.

 The officers were part of a Corrections Emergency Response Team (CERT), which are specially trained units designed to deal with violent prison situations, at the Jefferson City Correctional Center.